Resilience and Recovery Technology

 On August 10th, the Senate passed, by a vote of 69-30, the Infrastructure Investment and Jobs Act (IIJA).
 The infrastructure package was the product of President Biden’s Bipartisan Infrastructure Framework…Read More

-In our technology-dependent world, communications systems are our lifelines.
-We count on them for situational awareness, emergency alerts and warnings, disaster response, vital information, social…Read More
+By Scott Adams In our technology-dependent world, communications systems are our lifelines.
+We count on them for situational awareness, emergency alerts and warnings, disaster response,…Read More